jmant69/String-Calculator-Kata/README.md

 # Commit 2 - Amend to allow an unknown number of numbers in the input string.

 # Commit 3 - Allow the Add method to handle new lines between numbers (as well as commas).

+# Commit 4 - remove bin folders

+# Commit 5 - Allow the Add method to handle a different delimiter